 We’ve tested loads of e-juices and have experimented with many PG/VG ratios.
-Here are a few that are top notch right out out the bottle.
+Here are a few that are top-notch right out the bottle.

 All the above brands are priced similarly and within reason.
-I always recommend you start out with small or sample sized bottles as taste preferences to vary.
+I always recommend you start out with small-sized bottles.